psyrendust/html5-build-tools/readme.md

 	git submodule add https://github.com/psyrendust/html5-build-tools.git tools;
 	cp tools/sample-build.sh build.sh;

-Edit the build.sh file to include any files that you would like to process for deployment.
+Edit the `build.sh` script to include any files that you would like to process for deployment.

 # Compression for deployment